 It doesn’t even have to be a work experience, it could be volunteering.
-But are there things you can do to strengthen skills or develop new skills?
+There are things you can do to strengthen skills or develop new skills!
 So that you can now bring those over to another area of your life.
-There aren’t too many things, that when we put our mind to it and when we try to grow or get better, that they’re worthless.
+There aren’t too many things, that when we put our mind to it and when we try to grow or get better, that are worthless.
 They aren’t a waste of our time.
-If there’s something that you want to do, and you want to get better at it, spend the time.
+If there’s something that you want to do, and you want to get better at, spend the time.
 Invest the energy.
 But hopefully those will be skills, that you can carry through anything that you’re doing in your life.

 Contact us today for a free 30-minute consultation!

 In 2014 my wife and I started serving in our church’s student ministry as youth group leaders.
 We have grown through this experience and would definitely encourage others to get involved however you can!